10 best pelvic floor trainers to improve function and strength in 2025

-The pelvic floor is a group of muscles that run around the bladder, vaginal walls, and anus.
-They're some of the most undervalued muscles in the body, physically supporting the bladder and the ureters (tubes that carry urine from the kidney to the bladder, rectum, and reproductive organs).
-They reduce the risk of incontinence by letting us close the anal, vagina, and urethral canals.
-So, it's no surprise that keeping the pelvic floor healthy should be a top priority - especially as the muscles naturally weaken with age and after life events like childbirth and menopause.
+Our pelvic floor muscles are among the most undervalued in the body.
+They physically support the bladder and the ureters (tubes that carry urine from the kidney to the bladder, rectum, and reproductive organs) and reduce the risk of incontinence by letting us close the anal, vagina, and urethral canals.
+It's no surprise that keeping the pelvic floor healthy should be a top priority, especially as the muscles naturally weaken with age and following life events like childbirth and menopause.

 This wearable device sends alerts to your phone to let you know how to keep your Kegel practice in check.
-It's an effective, comfortable choice that also allows you to closely monitor your progress and our tester thinks it's unbeatable for efficacy.
+It's an effective, comfortable choice that also allows you to closely monitor your progress, and our tester thinks it's unbeatable for efficacy.

-If you already know the Kegel exercises you need to see results, then this more affordable, no-complication trainer is excellent.
+If you already know the Kegel exercises, you need to see results, then this more affordable, no-complication trainer is excellent.
 Straightforward to insert, use and see results from, this is a no-nonsense option if you don't need the extra help of the Elvie.

 You can get access to this NHS-made app for almost nothing (£2.99) and get access to programs to help you train your pelvic floor just by having your phone to hand.
 For beginners or those looking for something to supplement the device they already own, it's a no-brainer.
 Available on the App Store and Google Play.